 Best Months to Ski In California

 California holds high elevations, a deep snowpack, and great weather.
-It can be tough deciding when to come here, considering resorts like Squaw Valley Alpine Meadows and Mammoth Mountain can run from November to July.
+It can be tough deciding when to come here, considering resorts like Palisades Tahoe and Mammoth Mountain can run from November to July.
 Great skiing can happen on Thanksgiving or the Fourth, so how do you stand the best chance at scoring the most epic day of your life while you’re here?

 The beginning of the season can be hit or miss with questionable coverage, but the average snowfall is in the 400″ range for many ski resorts.
 Even if coverage is scarce to start, California always seems to deliver enough snow to ensure good skiing later in the season.
 The later months are home to better coverage and bluebird days.
 If you are planning a California ski vacation, come and see what it’s all about during these months.